-When I find non-keto ingredients like potatoes in an instant pot keto cookbook, I assume that the writer does not follow a ketogenic approach similar to mine, so I won’t buy it.
+When I find non-keto ingredients like potatoes in an instant pot keto cookbook, I assume that the writer does not follow a ketogenic approach similar to mine.
+And I won’t buy it.

 Are they LCHF (low carb high fat) and not just high protein?
-Not every meal I make has to be low carb high fat and moderate protein, but if too many of my meals are high protein, it becomes tough to maintain my macros.
+Not every meal I make has to be low carb, high fat, and moderate protein, but it becomes tough to maintain my macros if too many of my meals are high protein.

 How do you decide whether a cookbook is right for you or not?
 Please share with us in the comments below.